Nursing - Intensive Care Nursing

 Entry requirements

-Applicants for this MSc in Nursing, including Postgraduate Diploma exit route, should normally:
+Applicants for this MSc in Nursing, including the Postgraduate Diploma exit route, should normally:

 (c) A Clinical Preceptor and/or Clinical Facilitator can support learning in the specialist area of practice for the duration of the programme.

-NOTE: In exceptional circumstances, applicants who do not fulfil the entry requirements may be recommended for entry to the programme under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the programme committee.
-Such applicants may be invited for interview to satisfy the selection committee of their suitability for the programme.
+Note: In exceptional circumstances, applicants who do not fulfill the entry requirements may be recommended for entry to the programme under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the programme committee.
+Such applicants may be invited for an interview to satisfy the selection committee of their suitability for the programme.
 Admission of such applicants will be subject to the approval of the School of Nursing and Midwifery.

 Application dates